-Compensation Highlights
+2017 Compensation Highlights

-Our pay-for-performance compensation program is designed to reward performance, and to align the long-term interests of our executives with those of stockholders, including prohibiting hedging and pledging by our directors and executive officers.
-The following are highlights of our 2016 NEO compensation structure, as determined by our independent Compensation Committee:
+Our pay-for-performance compensation program is designed to reward performance and align the long-term interests of our executives with those of our stockholders.
+The following summarizes 2017 compensation determinations and also highlights key components of our executive compensation program, each as discussed in more detail in the Compensation Discussion and Analysis, beginning on page 39 of this proxy statement.